isomerpages/govtech-stp/_rgl-brunei/01b-rgl-terms-and-conditions.md

 3. The traveller must separately submit his/her pre-trip health and travel history declarations, as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.

-4. The traveller must undertake a COVID-19 PCR test from (a health centre authorised by the Government of Brunei Darussalam), at his/her own cost, within 72 hours prior to departure from Brunei Darussalam and obtain the negative test results prior to departure.
+4. The traveller must undertake a COVID-19 PCR test from a health centre authorised by the Government of Brunei Darussalam, at his/her own cost, within 72 hours prior to departure from Brunei Darussalam and obtain the negative test results prior to departure.

 5. The traveller has purchased or will be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of stay in Singapore.